 The cost of the program will vary according to the specifications and uniqueness of each program.
 It is the responsibility of the student to pay all debts to West Texas A&M University BEFORE the departure of the program.
-All students participating in programs through the WTAMU Office of Study Abroad and Nationally Competitive Scholarships are required to establish an emergency contingency plan in case of unforeseen financial responsibilities, due to medical or unanticipated circumstances.
-Our office is not responsible for these costs, and cannot pay on behalf of a student in the event of an emergency.
+All students participating in programs through the WTAMU Office of Study Abroad are required to establish an emergency contingency plan in case of unforeseen financial responsibilities, due to medical or unanticipated circumstances.
+WTAMU OSA is not responsible for these costs, and cannot pay on behalf of a student in the event of an emergency.

 The easiest way to prepare yourself for an unexpected expense is to obtain a credit card for emergency use before leaving home.
-Other options for managing money overseas are provided in our office's pre-departure orientation manual and may be discussed with our office before departure.
-Our office takes no responsibility for student financial management.
+Other options for managing money overseas are provided in the WTAMU OSA predeparture orientation manual and may be discussed with the OSA before departure.
+The OSA takes no responsibility for student financial management.

-While our office ensures that all students carry international medical insurance, many foreign medical treatment centers will require payment before service and require the patient to follow up with the insurance company for reimbursement.
+While the OSA ensures that all students carry international medical insurance, many foreign medical treatment centers will require payment before service and require the patient to follow up with the insurance company for reimbursement.
 Please refer to your policy for details.
 WTAMU program leaders cannot pay for student medical expenses.